-ACT (Action against COVID transmission) Nairobi is led by Dr Cressida Bowyer, working alongside University colleagues Louis Netter, Matt Smith and Erika Hughes (CCI), and external collaborators including the University of Glasgow, the University of York, the Institute of Occupational Medicine, Mukuru Youth Initiative (MuYI) and Wajukuu Arts.
+ACT (Action against COVID transmission) Nairobi is a knowledge exchange project based in the Sustainability and Environment theme.
+ACT is led by Cressida Bowyer working alongside University colleagues Sayyidah Salam and Louis Netter, Matt Smith and Erika Hughes (CCI).
+External collaborators include the University of Glasgow, the University of York, the Institute of Occupational Medicine, Mukuru Youth Initiative (MuYI) and Wajukuu Arts.
 The project is based in the informal settlement of Mukuru, Nairobi, Kenya.

 The global population of urban poor living in informal settlements and slums is one billion (unstats.un.org).
 Informal settlements are densely populated and lack infrastructure for clean water, sanitation, and waste management.
 Health care systems are fragile and vulnerable to collapse.
 Mitigation measures to prevent the spread of COVID-19, such as hand washing, social distancing and physical isolation can be difficult to implement and may not be the highest priority of the day.